onedata/onedata-documentation/GUIDELINES.md

   locate the region of interest in GUI, but focus on the discussed feature.

 * When taking screenshots, use browser zoom to get better quality images.
-  Keep the zoom level constant between different screenshots.
-The recommended zoom is 125% for a 1920x1080 window.
+  Satisfying zoom level depends on the screenshot region size, but quite often is about 125% for a 1920x1080 window.
+Verify the quality of screenshots in the docs preview; if the image is not clear, try different zoom levels.

 * Always add the `screenshot` class to all screenshots:
   ```
   ![image](../../images/user-guide/spaces/1-no_spaces.png#screenshot)
   ```

-## Images
-* Consider adding a border to make an image look better between blocks of text.

 ## Custom routes